 Due to the highly sensitive nature of patient records, regulatory compliance audits are essential to the sustainability of healthcare facilities.
 Yet, these audits can be intensely time-consuming, and the room for human error is zero.
-With intelligent RPA, healthcare institutions can regularly monitor and evaluate all aspects of their data management workflows, significantly reducing compliance risks and quickly identifying areas that need improvement.
+Healthcare institutions can use intelligent automation and RPA to regularly monitor and evaluate all aspects of their data management workflows, significantly reducing compliance risks and quickly identifying areas that need improvement.
 Automated data handoffs also lower the risk of security breaches by reducing the need for human handling.

 By 2022, healthcare spending could reach over $10 trillion, according to PolicyAdvice.
 By utilizing healthcare automation solutions, organizations can reduce their operating expenses by up to 30-50%.
 The Digital Workforce eliminates the drain on facilities’ budgets and human resources and instead injects speed, intelligence, and efficiency in nearly all areas of the business.